-Pumpkin seeds have a long history of nutritional use dating back to the Oaxaca Highlands of Mexico over 7,500 years ago.
+Because they are so nutritious, pumpkin seeds have a long history of use dating back to the Oaxaca Highlands of Mexico over 7,500 years ago.
 Across many cultures, they’ve been used as a folk remedy to treat:

-Pumpkin seeds are rich in many antioxidants, which protect our cells from disease-causing damage and reduce inflammation in our bodies.
-They’re also a great source of dietary fiber, which can enhance this effect.
-Studies show that pumpkin seeds’ anti-inflammatory abilities can help maintain good function in the liver, bladder, bowel, and joints.
+Pumpkin seeds are rich in many antioxidants, which protect your cells from disease-causing damage and reduce inflammation in your body.
+When they have their hulls, they’re also a great source of dietary fiber, which can boost this effect.
+Studies show that anti-inflammatory foods can help you prevent chronic diseases, such as type 2 diabetes and heart disease.

-The high magnesium content in pumpkin seeds helps lower and regulate blood pressure.
-Thanks to this effect, diets high in magnesium are associated with a lower risk of stroke and death from heart disease.
+The high magnesium content in pumpkin seeds helps lower your blood pressure and keep it steady.
+Thanks to this effect, diets high in magnesium are linked to a lower risk of stroke and death from heart disease.

 Studies show that the antioxidants in pumpkin seeds also increase nitric oxide levels in your body.
 This molecule works to keep your blood vessels smooth, flexible, and healthy, improving blood flow and reducing the risk of heart and circulation problems.